haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 ## aseprite-macos-buildsh
 ___

 I use aseprite, and really feel in love with it.
 When there's a new features introduced in new build version, it would take some times for you to manually build it yourself.
-Thus I create an automated build just in case you need to build it to get those new features ready; on-demand.
+Thus I create an automated build tool just in case you need to build it to get those new features ready; on-demand.

 It will help you with everything from fetching source code til packaging into an app bundle ready to be double click and use.

-It's tested and aimed to be used on macOS, but I guess you can modify it to cover your platform as need by have to look at its official [build manual](https://github.com/aseprite/aseprite/blob/master/INSTALL.md).
+It's tested and aimed to be used on macOS, but I guess you can modify it to cover your platform as need by taking a look at its official [build manual](https://github.com/aseprite/aseprite/blob/master/INSTALL.md).

 You can check this project out on [Github](https://github.com/haxpor/aseprite-macos-buildsh).

 ## Opensource Contribution
 ___

 I contributed to libgdx to make it fully 100% Kotlin + fixed a bug of building on iOS-MOE.
-This [PR](https://github.com/libgdx/libgdx/pull/4812) unfortunately didn't get merged yet as of this writing.
+It's this [PR](https://github.com/libgdx/libgdx/pull/4812) but unfortunately didn't get merged yet as of this writing.

-Also for [Potatso](https://github.com/haxpor/potatso) in which I started porting to Swift3 around 8 months ago, now passed 200 stars and 200 forks, and still counting.
-Also during this time, due to Chinese government intensely engages in regulating of un-approved VPN services or software.
+Also for [Potatso](https://github.com/haxpor/potatso) in which I've started porting to Swift3 around 8 months ago, now passed 200 stars and 200 forks, and still counting.
+Also during this time, due to Chinese government intensely engages in regulating of un-approved VPN services or software, I experienced a spike of people giving star, and forking.
 I saw this [tweet](https://github.com/haxpor/potatso) from original developer of the project.
 Apple asked him to take the app down.
 Not only that, but major VPN service providers like Express also affected.
 I understand that Apple has to obey law in each country the app would be sold.
-But it seems like it only happens against China.
+But it seems like it only happens against China as major news reported.
 It's getting serious and [by February 2018](https://techcrunch.com/2017/07/10/china-vpn-ban/), government plans to completely block and take down all of VPN service.

-Anyway, late in this month, I got this from someone who uses Potatso.
+Anyway ..., late in this month, I got this from someone who uses Potatso.

 <center>
 ![donation potatso](/assets/images/monthly-report/july-2017/donation-potatso.jpg)